 Mr. Varblow graduated from the University of Pennsylvania (Philadelphia, PA) with a Bachelor of Science in Materials Science and Engineering.
-He then earned a Master of Engineering Management from George Washington University (Washington, DC) and more recently completed a Master of Education, Secondary Science from George Mason University (Fairfax, VA).
+He then earned a Master of Engineering Management from George Washington University (Washington, DC) and more recently completed a Master of Education, Secondary Science as well as an Administration and Supervision endorsement from George Mason University (Fairfax, VA).

-Prior to teaching, Mr. Varblow enjoyed a successful career as a software/environmental engineer, engineering manager, and information technology director.
-He is now fully licensed with the Commonwealth of Virginia to teach physics, chemistry and math, and served as Potomac Falls High School's science department chair for three years.
+Prior to teaching, Mr. Varblow pursued a successful career as a software/environmental engineer, engineering manager, and information technology director.
+During that portion of his career, he achieved Microsoft certified solutions developer, database administrator, systems engineer, and trainer certifications.
+Now, he is fully licensed with the Commonwealth of Virginia to teach technology education, physics, chemistry and mathematics, and is a Google certified educator.

 Mr. Varblow enjoys biking, hiking, gardening and almost any other outdoor activity when he is not focusing on integrating technology and education.
 He has coached many youth soccer teams in Herndon and Loudoun and officiated for VHSL soccer.
-He has been happily married to his best friend for more than 20 years, and has two daughters and a son, ages sixteen, fourteen, and seven.
+He resides in Loudoun County with his wife and three children.